Framonti/watglink_bot/README.md

 - Set the Telegram webhook by opening this link and replacing the url and the bot token with the real one you have set: https://api.telegram.org/botYOURBOTTOKEN/setWebhook?url=https://https://your.domain.com/whateveryouwant

+- Run the bot: `sudo ./start.sh` - Use nohup to keep the bot running even after you log off.
+If `start.sh` doesn't appear executable, use the command `chmod +x start.sh`

+### Run from source

+- Clone the repository in a local folder into your server
+- (Optional) Remove useless files, including all `.MD`s, `.travis.yml`,  and the pre-built file `watg`.
+- (Optional) Change the code as you please
-- Build the executable with `go build -race .` - The argument `-race` is used as a temporary workaround for concurrency problems, and it won't be needed in the next versions.
+- Re-build with `go build -race .` (The `-race` argument won't be necessary from next versions)

-- Run the bot: `sudo ./NAME-OF-THE-FILE-GENERATED-WITH-GO-BUILD`
+- Follow from step 2 of the explanation for the pre-built package.

 If you manage to create your instance of Whatsapp-Telegram linker, make sure to DM me or open a issue.
 I will be happy to link your instance here!